 Green seaweed is a popular ingredient in most Asian cuisines.
 People eat it cooked, Uncooked or pickled.
 If it’s raw or pickled, it has a brittle crunch.
 Its form is softer if it’s cooked.
 Chefs serve up Green seaweed into a Korean soup named Miyako gunk.
-You can also include it into plain miso soup or seaweed salad.
-Its taste and flavor can make bland foods more pleasant.
+You can also include it in plain miso soup or seaweed salad.
+Its taste and flavour can make bland foods more pleasant.

 Green seaweed is gathered with nutrients.
 It’s a great source of iodine, a vital mineral for healthy thyroid function.
 It also presents: